qazwsx406/startup/notes.md

 ## Frontend/Backend Integration
 I learned how to connect a React frontend to a Node.js backend.
 This involved replacing `localStorage` with API calls, debugging CORS and Vite proxy issues, and fixing server startup errors (EADDRINUSE)

+## DB Integration
+First time using NoSQL.
+It was surprising to learn how easy it was to integrate it to the codebase from the get go.